New Brunswick & Prince Edward Island Municipal

 Working GroupFollow QUEST on

 Launched in 2016, the New Brunswick & Prince Edward Island Municipal Working Group is a resource for municipalities engaged in community energy planning, partnership-building and Smart Energy projects to share their experiences, lessons learned and transfer knowledge about best practices.
 Participants are leaders in moving toward achieving provincial GHG emissions reduction goals and transitioning toward Smart Energy Communities.
-Participation is exclusive to QUEST Canada Supporters.
+Participation is exclusive to QUEST Canada Partners.

 Working Group Participants